-Purpose Definition purpose#administrative Serves the purpose of documentation that relates to business operations, decisions, organizing people and resources, agreements, testimonials, etc. about a model pack age description. purpose#business-rules Serves the purpose of a statement or set of statements (formal or informal) that define and/or constrain some aspect of business data or information. purpose#catalog Serves the purpose of identifying, locating, and describing all artifacts in a model package description. purpose#changelog Serves the purpose of recording all changes (additions, deletions, modifications) to a model package description relative to a previous version. purpose#conformance- report Serves the purpose of a report that evaluates NIEM conformance. purpose#constraint- schema Serves the purpose of an XML schema that defines additional constraints on XML instances beyond those that NIEM Naming and Design Rules are capable of enforcing. purpose#constraint- schema-set Serves the purpose of a collection of XML schem as which impose additional constraints on the XML instance documents (IEPs) of an IEPD. purpose#data-dictionary Serves the purpose of a record of information about data (i.e. metadata) such as names, meaning, relationships to other data, origin, usage, and format. purpose#data-model Serves the purpose of a formal representation (e.g., UML) of business data requirements that indicates data semantics, structure, and relationships. purpose#display Serves the purpose of formatting information for viewing on a computer monitor. purpose#documentation Serves the purpose of describing or explaining any aspect of design, usage, testing, processing, etc. of a model package description and/or its contents. purpose#endorsement Serves the purpose of documentation that supports, approves, sanctions, or recommends a model package description. purpose#exchange- schema Serves the purpose of an XML schema that is a root schema (and declares a root element) for an IEPD. purpose#exchange- schema-set Serves the purpose of a collection of XML schem as which declare root elements for XML instance documents (IEPs) of an IEPD. purpose#extension- schema Serves the purpose of an XML schema that extends a NIEM release in accordance with the NIEM Naming and Design Rules. purpose#extension- schema-set Serves the purpose of a collection of XML schem as which contain new or extend existing NIEM data components and conform to the NIEM Naming and Design Rules. purpose# file Serves the purpose of a block of arbitrary information, or resource for storing information, which is available to a computer program and is usually based on some kind of durable storage. purpose#file-set Serves the purpose of a collection of files managed together for a specific purpose or reason. purpose#incremental- schema Serves the purpose of an XML schema within a Domain Update that represents incremental changes to an existing NIEM domain. purpose#mapping Serves the purpose of describing how one data model or set of data components corresponds to another by identifying semantic equivalence or similarity. purpose#master-document Serves the purpose of a primary source of documentation; a readme file; a first documentation source to consult and one that may reference other supplemental documentation. purpose#memorandum Serves the purpose of documentation that records events, observations, agreements, or other business related aspects pertaining to a model package description. purpose#metadata- extended Serves the purpose of an XML artifact that provides additional metadata beyond that contained in a model package description catalog.
+Serves the purpose of documentation that relates to business operations, decisions, organizing people and resources, agreements, testimonials, etc. about a model package description.
+Serves the purpose of a collection of XML schemas that are maintained together for a logical reason or purpose (usually because of inter dependencies).
+Serves the purpose of a statement or set of statements (formal or informal) that define and/or constrain some aspect of business data or information.
+Serves the purpose of identifying, locating, and describing all artifacts in a model package description.
+Serves the purpose of recording all changes (additions, deletions, modifications) to a model package description relative to a previous version.
+Serves the purpose of a report that evaluates NIEM conformance.
+Serves the purpose of a collection of XML schemas that together define additional constraints on XML instances (beyond those defined by a NIEM Base Schema Set).
+Serves the purpose of a record of information about data (i.e. metadata) such as names, meaning, relationships to other data, origin, usage, and format.
+Serves the purpose of a formal representation (e.g., UML) of business data requirements that indicates data semantics, structure, and relationships.
+Serves the purpose of formatting information for viewing on a computer monitor.
+Serves the purpose of describing or explaining any aspect of design, usage, testing, processing, etc. of a model package description and/or its contents.
+Serves the purpose of documentation that supports, approves, sanctions, or recommends a model package description.
+Serves the purpose of describing how one data model or set of data components corresponds to another by identifying semantic equivalence or similarity.
+Serves the purpose of a primary source of documentation; a readme file; a first documentation source to consult and one that may reference other supplemental documentation.
+Serves the purpose of documentation that records events, observations, agreements, or other business related aspects pertaining to a model package description.
+Serves the purpose of an XML artifact that provides additional metadata beyond that contained in a model package description catalog.
+Serves the purpose of an artifact (file or file set) member of a NIEM MPD.